boyter/boyter.org/content/posts/improving-lc-performance.md

 correct:47::94.0 percent::time:152.444951057
 ```

 Don't pay too much attention to the time values themselves.
-They are just taken using pythons `time.time()` and are best viewed as that it takes about 10x as long to run `license-detector` 50 times than it takes `lc`.
+They are just taken using pythons `time.time()` and are best viewed as that it takes about 10x as long to run `license-detector` 50 times than it takes `lc` presumably because it has a slower startup time.